-The BCIS-2008/CIS-2008 data collection and data handling protocols and procedures reviewed and approved by the Conjoint Research Ethics Board at the University of Calgary.
-Written permission for participating in the data collection process was obtained from the British Columbia Ministry of Children and Family Development.
+The OIS/ CIS-2008 data collection and data handling protocols and procedures were reviewed and approved by McGill University, the University of Toronto, and the University of Calgary's Ethics Committees.
+Written permission for participating in the data collection process was obtained from the Provincial/Territorial Directors of Child Welfare as well as from each agency administrator or director.
+Where a participating agency had an ethics review process, the study was also evaluated by the individual agency.

 The study utilized a case file review methodology.
-The case files are the property of the delegated office or regional authority.
-Therefore, the permission from British Columbia's Ministry for Children and Family Development was required in order to access the case files.
-Confidentiality of case information and participants, including workers and offices, was maintained throughout the process.
-No directly-identifying information was collected on the data collection instrument.
+The case files are the property of the delegated agency or regional authority.
+Therefore, the permission of the agency was required in order to access the case files.
+Confidentiality of case information and participants, including workers and agencies, was maintained throughout the process.
+No directlyidentifying information was collected on the data collection instrument.
 The Intake Face Sheet collected near-identifying information about the children including their first name and age.
-The tear-off portion of the Intake Face Sheet had a space for the file/case number the office assigns, the study number that the BCIS-2008 site researchers assigned, and also provided space for the first two letters of the family surname.
+The tear-off portion of the Intake Face Sheet had a space for the file/case number the agency assigns and the study number the OIS-2008 Site Researchers assigned and also provided space for the first two letters of the family surname.
 This information was used for only verification purposes.
-Any names on the forms were deleted prior to leaving the office.
+Any names on the forms were deleted prior to leaving the agency.

-The data collection instruments (that contain no directly-identifying information) were either scanned into an electronic database at the Universities of Toronto or uploaded from encrypted CD's or data sticks.
-This electronic data was stored on a locked, password protected hard drive in a locked office and on a CD stored in a locked cabinet off-site.
-Only those study personnel with security clearance from the Government of Canada had access to this information through password-protected files.
+The data collection instruments (that contain no directly-identifying information) were scanned into an electronic database at the University of Toronto.
+This electronic data was stored on a locked, password-protected hard drive in a locked office and on a CD stored in a locked cabinet offsite.
+Only those University of Toronto research personnel with security clearance from the Government of Canada had access to this information through password-protected files.
 All paper data collection instruments are archived in secure filing cabinets.